 First, make sure that your child gets the medical attention they need.
 The quicker you act, the better your child’s chances of recovery.
 Next, call the police and report the attack.
 The more evidence you have to support your claim, the stronger your case will be.
 Finally, contact an experienced Miami dog personal injury lawyer for help.
 You’ll need to focus on your child’s recovery.
 Let an attorney handle the complicated legal case.
 Trusting your attorney will help you successfully recover the compensation your family deserves.

 Are you or someone you love struggling with a dog bite injury?
-Contact Lavent Law for immediate legal assistance.
+Contact Lavent Law, P.A. for immediate legal assistance.
 We’ll help you fight to get the money you deserve.
 Schedule your free consultation by calling our office today.

 17295 NE 19th Ave